 Don’t have time for a multi-day cruise?
 You can take a Lunch Cruise on board the Captain Proud Paddle Wheeler that leaves from Murray Bridge here’s a link to Viator to read more.

-- The PS Murray Princess is bigger than the Emmylou and is a lot more touristy.
+- The PS Murray Princess is a paddle-wheeler and bigger than the Emmylou.
+This cruise is a lot more touristy.
 If you want more boutique then the Emmylou or Spirit of the Murray may be for you.

-- You can watch the videos below to get a feel for cruising on the paddle steamers…
+- You can watch the videos further on to get a feel for cruising on the paddle steamers…

-- Summer is very hot along the Murray.
-The cabins have air conditioning but if you want to avoid the heat then best to travel in the cooler months.
+Summer is very hot along the Murray.
+The cabins have air conditioning but if you want to avoid the heat then best to travel in the cooler months (April to October).

 I’ve checked out the Viator’s Murray River tours and found the most affordable multi-day cruises plus I’ve chosen one of the excellent Spirit of Australia cruise packages.
 Read on for the trip of a lifetime…